elfmaster/shiva_blogposts/shiva_introduction.md

 $ cd darpa-shiva-challenges/eboss/
 ```

-In this blog-post I am going to show you two of the dozen or so challenges presented to me and the Galois team while working on the DARPA EBOSS program.
+In this blog-post I am going to demonstrate one of the dozen or so challenges presented to me and the Galois team while working on the DARPA EBOSS program.

 <a id="redis-server-challenge"></a>
 ### DARPA EBOSS binary patching challenge: redis-server | CVE-2025-46817